What Is XDR? Transforming Threat Detection and Response

 These challenges gave rise to the development of XDR.
 XDR is a solution for all these concerns, providing one, integrated solution that pulls together data from across the environment, making it easily accessible to security analysts in one central interface.

-What are the main capabilities of XDR solutions?
+What are the Main Capabilities of XDR Solutions?

 XDR aims to simplify security visibility across the entire IT ecosystem.
 It does so by providing:

-- Unified visibility — XDR provides visibility across endpoints, networks, cloud infrastructure, mobile devices, and more, giving security analysts data on potential security incidents without having to learn and use multiple security tools.
+XDR provides visibility across endpoints, networks, cloud infrastructure, mobile devices, and more, giving security analysts data on potential security incidents without having to learn and use multiple security tools.

-- Centralized configuration — security settings can be configured on a single management platform for the entire IT environment, letting security teams apply consistent security policies across different infrastructures.
+Security settings can be configured on a single management platform for the entire IT environment, letting security teams apply consistent security policies across different infrastructures.

-- Embedded advanced analytics — a must have for any XDR solution is behavioral analytics.
+A must have for any XDR solution is behavioral analytics.
 Critical to the ease-of-use of XDR is the ability to baseline normal user, group and entity activity and flag any deviation.

-- Time to value — a main focus of XDR solutions is to immediately provide value and relieve strain from SOC teams.
+A main focus of XDR solutions is to immediately provide value and relieve strain from SOC teams.
 XDR provides ready-to-use, integrated and pre-tuned detection mechanisms for a range of threats.
 This allows organizations to quickly derive value from their cybersecurity investments.

-- Increased analyst productivity — XDR eliminates the need for security analysts to switch between multiple dashboards to manually aggregate security data.
+XDR eliminates the need for security analysts to switch between multiple dashboards to manually aggregate security data.
 This allows them to more effectively detect and respond to security threats.
 Behavioral analytics, versus a sole dependency on rules and signatures, are necessary to streamline response accuracy while minimizing alert fatigue.

-- Lower total cost of ownership (TCO) — XDR provides an integrated network security platform, which can reduce costs associated with internal configuration, management, and integration of point solutions.
+XDR provides an integrated network security platform, which can reduce costs associated with internal configuration, management, and integration of point solutions.

-- Analyst empowerment — XDR provides a common management and workflow experience across an organization’s security infrastructure.
+XDR provides a common management and workflow experience across an organization’s security infrastructure.
 This reduces training requirements and empowers tier 1 analysts to investigate complex incidents without escalating to higher tier analysts.

 Let’s see how XDR protects different layers of the IT ecosystem: